MaxHalford/tartine/README.md

 ### Spreading a dataframe

 What we just did was a bit manual.
-We had to loop through the rows of the dataframe and regroup the cells ourselves.
+We had to loop through the rows of the dataframe and concatenate the cells ourselves.
 On the one hand that gives you a lot of freedom.
-On the other hand you'll probably be working with `pandas.DataFrame`s in practice.
+On the other hand you'll probably be working with `pandas.DataFrame`s in practice, so you'll want to avoid this kind of boilerplate.

 The `spread_dataframe` allows you to do what we just did with a one-liner.
 As a bonus the column names are included.